By Leonard Williams

 The scores needed for passing the GED test may vary slightly from place to place.
 But overall, most GED test locations have adopted the scoring standard set by the American Council on Education, the administrative agency for the GED test.

-The original, two-page essay is scored differently, and accounts for about 40 percent of the overall GED writing test score.
-Scoring is based on your written response to a prompt.
-GED essay readers score your test based on how well it’s organized, whether you answer the prompt and stick to a main idea, and whether you include details and examples to back up what you’re saying.
+The Extended Response essays are scored differently, as the scoring is based on your written response to a prompt.
+A computer-based Automated Scoring Engine scores your test based on how well it's organized, whether you answer the prompt and stick to a main idea, and whether you include details and examples to back up what you're saying.
 The essay also needs good grammar, punctuation, sentence structure, and word choice.
-At least, your writing needs to be clear enough so the GED reader can easily understand what you’re saying.
-Basically, your GED writing essay score is based on:
+At least, your writing needs to be clear enough so the ASE can easily understand what you're saying.
+Basically, your GED test writing essay score is based on: